ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 exit status 1
 ```

-Will see more about this on [multisig deploy tutorial](./multisig-deploy).
+You will see more about this on [multisig deploy tutorial](./multisig-deploy).

 Well done!
 You have just created your own Subnet with your own Subnet-EVM running on `Mainnet`!

 To check on your new subnet, visit [Avalanche Explorer](https://subnets.avax.network/).
 The search works by PCHAIN TXID,
 so in this example, enter `wNoEemzDEr54Zy3iNn66yjUxXmZS9LKsZYSUciL89274mHsjG` into the search box and
-you should see confirmation on your shiny new blockchain tx.
+you should see a confirmation on your shiny new blockchain tx.

 Also, the subnet id can be used in the search `2UUCLbdGqawRDND7kHjwq3zXXMPdiycG2bkyuRzYMnuTSDr6db`, to get information on
 the associated subnet id tx.